pawelgrzybek/pawelgrzybek.com/content/posts/2024-10-31-top-picks-2024-october/index.md

 ### [Announcing VoidZero - Next Generation Toolchain for JavaScript](https://voidzero.dev/posts/announcing-voidzero-inc)

 Evan You, the inventor of Vue, Vite and plenty of other well-known frameworks, has just founded VoidZero Inc. The mission of the company is to build an open-source, high-performance, and unified development toolchain for the JavaScript ecosystem.
 It is a blend of tools from the OXC family, Vite and Rolldown to handle bundling, linting, formatting and TypeScript transformation.
 Just by looking at some of the benchmarks attached, it outperforms my favourite Biome by a significant percentage.
+[Alexander Lichter interviewed Evan You](https://youtu.be/33ex2A04b7g), so give this video a play if you are still curious after reading the initial announcement.

 ### [What’s the Difference Between HTML’s Dialog Element and Popovers?](https://frontendmasters.com/blog/whats-the-difference-between-htmls-dialog-element-and-popovers/)